Constitutional Elements (Mexico): Ideology

 These contents can be found in the Constitutional Elements inherited from Rayón's pen, coming from his legal training.
 However, it is very likely that its basic contents can be attributed to Miguel Hidalgo y Costilla himself, whose lieutenant and secretary he was.
 At least this is evident in the reference Morelos makes to it in the letter in which he acknowledges receipt of the first draft of the Elements, dated November 7, 1812:

 Among the ideas held by the Elements, it is worth mentioning the loyalty to the figure of Ferdinand VII held by Rayón in Article 5, which earned him some ideological differences with Morelos who held the absolute emancipation of America.
-But at the same time he affirmed the ideas of Rousseau on the sovereignty of the people, which would later be taken up by the Constitution of Apatzingán and has remained until the current Mexican Constitution of 1917, which in its Article 39 states:
+But at the same time he affirmed the ideas of Rousseau on the sovereignty of the people, which would later be taken up by the Constitution of Apatzingán and has remained until the current Constitution of 1917, which in its Article 39 states:

 Nevertheless, Rayón upheld the democratic idea that the exercise of power concerns a congress, in this case the Supreme American National Congress.

-Likewise, in its article 31, the Constitutional Elements offers, speaking of the inviolability of the home, the guarantees of «the celebrated Corpus huves Act of England», referring to the Habeas Corpus Act of 1640, which contained the protection of individual liberty from non-jurisdictional detention, including the Crown, when such detention did not originate from a judicial authority.
+Likewise, in its article 31, the Constitutional Elements offers, speaking of the inviolability of the home, the guarantees of «the celebrated Corpus huves Act of England», referring to the Habeas Corpus Act 1640, which contained the protection of individual liberty from non-jurisdictional detention, including the Crown, when such detention did not originate from a judicial authority.
 This reveals Rayón's knowledge of English law, and places the Constitutional Elements, according to Soberanes Fernández, as the earliest antecedent of the Mexican amparo trial.

 A certain religious intolerance is also present (Articles 1 and 2), since it exalts Catholicism as the State religion.
 This outlawed freedom of creeds, which would find a place in the Mexican constitutional ideology until the Constitution of 1857.

 Likewise, the liberty and equality of all citizens was a main concept of French liberalism.
 The first was realized by pointing out the proscription of slavery (art.
 24); the second was expressed in the Elements in attention to the elimination of lineages, in its article 25.

 Lastly, the freedom of the press established in Article 29, which would constitute the antecedent for the freedom of expression, thought and press that would later be granted in Article 40 of the Constitution of Apatzingán.